 by Lauren McGuire, Student Public Relations Writer

-Due to the limited availability of standardized testing during the COVID-19 pandemic, Cedarville will not require a standardized test score for admission for students in grades 7-12 who are applying to take College Now (dual enrollment) courses through spring 2023.
+Due to the limited availability of standardized testing during the COVID-19 pandemic, Cedarville will not require a standardized test score for admission for students in grades 7-12 who are applying to take Dual Enrollment (dual enrollment) courses through spring 2023.

 Cedarville also participates in the state’s College Credit Plus program, which provides funding for Ohio students to take college courses, and the state affirmed the value of test optional flexibility in admission.

 The university also removed the standardized test requirement for traditional undergraduate admission.
 Students will demonstrate their readiness specifically for math and English courses through other prerequisites or testing options.

 Cedarville’s Dual Enrollment program is for students who desire to get a jump on college courses and learn from college professors.